johnwargo/johnwargo-static-11ty/src/posts/2013/update-on-my-domino-server-problems.md

 So, last week I thought I was having an authentication problem (since the Authenticated User field in Figure 5 was showing Anonymous.
 Turns out this was some sort of weird a Safari caching problem, as soon as I switched to Chrome or cleared the cache in safari I was prompted to login and get what you see above.

-So, looking at this, it looks like I DON’T have the Domino server configured correctly and I could use more of your help.
+So, looking at this, it looks like I DON'T have the Domino server configured correctly and I could use more of your help.
 Anyone have any suggestions?